TatuE/Trust_to_Blockchain/h1_Adversarial_mindset.md

 Reboot system if required.

-Install Virtualbox and the required dependencies if there is any.
+Install Virtualbox and the required dependencies if there istheoretical foundations any.
 Note that the Arch linux offers three (3) different host module packages, consult the Arch wiki page for the right one for you.
 In my case it is "virtualbox-host-modules-arch", since I only use the LTS kernel as a backup option.
 - *sudo pacman -S virtualbox*

 Reboot system or manually load the Virtualbox kernel module.